.

 Renting a Bike in Phuket

 Insurance exists for a reason.
 Of course, it feels like wasted money until you need it.
-If you plan to rent a car or a bike, we urge you to get decent travel insurance.
+If you plan to rent a car or a bike, I urge you to get decent travel insurance.
 Driving in Phuket is notoriously adventurous, and it’s often the inexperienced driver’s fault.
 If something happens, you want the best support you can get quickly.
 Read more about driving in Phuket.

 Read More!